MinecraftForge/Documentation/docs/concepts/internationalization.md

 ### `net.minecraft.util.text.translation.I18n` (deprecated)

-**This class is deprecated and should often be avoided.** It is intended to be used by code that runs on the logical server.
+**This class is deprecated and should always be avoided.** It is intended to be used by code that runs on the logical server.
 Because localization should rarely happen on the server, other alternatives should be considered.

 - `translateToLocal(String)` localizes in the game's locale without formatting.
 The parameter is a language key.
 - `translateToLocalFormatted(String, Object...)` localizes in the game's locale with formatting.
 The first parameter is a language key, and the rest are used for `String.format(String, Object...)`.